SergiusTheBest/plog/README.md

 ```

 ####Function-style macros:

 ```cpp
 LOG(severity) << "msg";
 ```

 ###Conditional logging macros
-These macros check a condition and perform logging if it is true.
+These macros are used to do a conditional logging.
+They accept a condition as a parameter and perform logging if the condition is true.

 ####Long macros:

 ```cpp
 LOG_VERBOSE_IF(cond) << "verbose";
 LOG_DEBUG_IF(cond) << "debug";